gabeRN1/gabeRN1/README.md

+# Hello, I'm Gabriel — welcome to my projects!
+Feel free to take a look around.
+## How's it going, my friend?! 👋

+- 🔭 Currently working on Back-end projects
+- 🌱 Learning PHP at the moment
+- 👯 Open to any collaboration that can help me grow
+- 📫 Reach me by email: just click the button below!
+- 😄 Pronouns: he/him

 # Olá, Sou o Gabriel e bem-vindo aos meus projetos, fique a vontade para observar meu trabalho.
 ## Eai como vai amigo?! 👋